Circumstantial vs. Direct Evidence in Wisconsin Criminal Cases

 What Is Direct Evidence?

 Direct evidence is proof that immediately establishes a fact without requiring jurors to make assumptions.
-Under the direct evidence definition, it refers to testimony, recordings, or other material that shows the fact directly.
-It is often simple to understand and can be persuasive, and in Wisconsin courts, direct evidence may carry a strong influence within the context of circumstantial vs direct evidence, though it can still be flawed.
+It is often firsthand evidence based on personal knowledge or oberservation and can take the form of testimony, recordings, or other material that shows the fact directly.
+Direct evidence can be simple to understand and can be persuasive, and some may presume that is more accurate than circumstantial evidence.
+Despite this, direct evidence can still be flawed and should be thoroughly evaluated and tested through critical review and cross examination.

 Examples of Direct Evidence

-These examples highlight why direct evidence may seem powerful under the direct evidence definition of law.
-Still, in practice, defense attorneys know that even strong evidence can be unreliable under close examination, and they often contrast this with examples of circumstantial evidence in criminal cases to show jurors the difference.
+These examples highlight why direct evidence may seem powerful in a trial setting.
+In practice, however, defense attorneys know that even strong evidence can be unreliable under close examination, and they are equipped with the specialized skills to challenge unreliable direct evidence when it is presented by prosecutors.

 Strengths and Weaknesses of Direct Evidence